ClimberMel/SMF_Add-in/docs/Documentation/doc-links/no_content.md

 ## There is currently no content for this page.

+## This function still works, so it should have documentation created for it.

-## You can request content to be created at:
+## You can request or comment on content to be created at:

 - the [blog](https://smfxl-add-in.blogspot.com/)
 - create an issue on GitHub [New Issue](https://github.com/ClimberMel/SMF_Add-in/issues)